the-hideout/cache/README.md

 [![acceptance](https://github.com/the-hideout/cache/actions/workflows/acceptance.yml/badge.svg)](https://github.com/the-hideout/cache/actions/workflows/acceptance.yml) [![build](https://github.com/the-hideout/cache/actions/workflows/build.yml/badge.svg)](https://github.com/the-hideout/cache/actions/workflows/build.yml) [![lint](https://github.com/the-hideout/cache/actions/workflows/lint.yml/badge.svg)](https://github.com/the-hideout/cache/actions/workflows/lint.yml) [![test](https://github.com/the-hideout/cache/actions/workflows/test.yml/badge.svg)](https://github.com/the-hideout/cache/actions/workflows/test.yml)

-A caching service using [Caddy](https://caddyserver.com/) + [Gin](https://github.com/gin-gonic/gin) + [Redis](https://redis.io/) with docker-compose
+A caching service using [crystal-lang](https://github.com/crystal-lang/crystal) + [Redis](https://redis.io/) with docker-compose

 This service is used to cache all GraphQL responses from the main [Tarkov API](https://github.com/the-hideout/tarkov-api) in order to provide maximum performance ⚡

 ## About ⭐

 This service exists to cache all response from the [Tarkov API](https://github.com/the-hideout/tarkov-api) for performance and to reduce load on our cloudflare workers.
-It is written in GoLang and is as simple as it needs to be.
+It is written in [crystal](https://github.com/crystal-lang/crystal) and is as simple as it needs to be.

 This service caches requests only for a short period of time in order to keep data fresh and response times low